tytydraco/yessleep/out/I_must_have_said_something_really_bad_at_Cafe_Grumpy.md

 I spun around and he acted as if he said nothing, examining his cuticles.
 The door of the shop opened and some kids from John Jay high school blew past me blathering loudly about instagram.
 One girl in pajama bottoms gave me a quick look and said, "Go home," using my first name.

 Back on the street it was sunny.
 The air was fresh.
 The birds chirped.
-Delivery trucks, buses, cop cars, meter maids, pedestrians, hospital people in scrubs, teens in their spring training uniforms; but something was off.
+Delivery trucks, buses, cop cars, meter maids, pedestrians, hospital people in scrubs, teens in their spring training uniforms; everyone and everything invigorated by the unseasonably record warm day.
+But something was off.
 I apparently had said a bad word.
-Apparently, everyone knew my name.
+And apparently, everyone knew my name.

+My phone buzzed with a text from my 7 year-old grandson, Howard.

+*You said a bad word, grandpa.
+Don't do it again.*

 I tore the plastic wrapper of my espresso beans to make a hole.
-I shook about six in my mouth and began to jaw them.
-They were bitter and sweet.
+I shook about six in my mouth and began to jaw them wondering just what the f$%(&\* was up.
+They espresso beans bitter sweetness distracted me from my weird morning.
 I thought about taking a walk in Prospect Park to clear my head.
 I thought about going to the Union Market for produce and spaghetti and hummus.
+Maybe it was the weed pen?
+Maybe I was imagining all this meshuggeneh.

+I swallowed the mostly chewed up espresso beans while I watched a jet fly across the sky.
+I noticed the moon was still out; a faint crescent in a sky so blue it looked like someone had just painted it.

+Plane was probably headed to JFK.
+I wondered if they knew my name too.
+If they knew I had said a bad fucking word.
+What am I?
+F#$(@&ing six years old?

-I swallowed the espresso beans and watched a jet fly across the sky.
-Probably headed to JFK.
-Some more high schoolers went by and one in min-dreadlocks said to me, "If you blow it here one more time you don't want to know what the next simulation gets like."
-He then quickly walked on by.
-He too, knew my name.
+Some more high schoolers went by and one who was sporting min-dreadlocks said to me, "If you blow it here one more time you don't want to know what the next level has waiting for your hairy ass."
+He then quickly walked on by as if he had said nothing.
+He too, addressed me by my first name.

 I felt a bead of sweat slide down my butt crack.
 Someone came out of the juice shop, passed me and said, "Fucker." and kept walking.
 Three people coming out of Pino's pizza looked at me as I walked by and said, "Keep saying bad words.
 Watch.
 Watch what happens."